 FRS 105: what does it mean for small businesses?

-From 1st January 2016 the Financial Reporting Standard for Smaller Entities (FRSSE) has been replaced by a number of new UK GAAP alternatives, with FRS 102 likely to be the most appropriate alternative for many small businesses.
+From 1st January 2016 the Financial Reporting Standard for Smaller Entities (FRSSE) has been replaced by the current UK GAAP framework, with FRS 102 being the standard most small businesses follow.

 However, very small businesses (known as “micro-entities”) can choose to adopt FRS 105, which is a simpler version of FRS 102 specifically designed for the Micro-entities Regime that was introduced in 2013.